$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: The Dirichlet Laplacian on conical domains

-is an isomorphism for this particular $a$.
 To prove the latter for $\gamma,\nu\in\R$ satisfying~\eqref{eq:range:gamma-nu}, we will make use of three auxiliary results.
-The first one addresses the $(D_z-a)^2$-part in~\eqref{eq:B+A:isom}.
-For a precise definition of the UMD property for Banach spaces, its properties and relevance we refer to~\cite[Chapter~4]{aibs1}. $L^p$-spaces have the UMD property and so do $L^p$-spaces of $X$-valued functions if $X$ is a UMD Banach space, see~\cite[Proposition~4.2.15]{aibs1}.
+For a precise definition of the UMD property for Banach spaces, its properties and relevance we refer to \cite[Chapter 4]{aibs1}. $L^p$-spaces have the UMD property and so do $L^p$-spaces of $X$-valued functions if $X$ is a UMD Banach space, see \cite[Proposition 4.2.15]{aibs1}.

 \begin{lemma} Let $a,b,c \in \C$, let $P_{a,b,c}(z):= az^2+bz+c, z\in \C$, let $1<p<\infty$, and let $X$ be a UMD Banach space.
 Let $B_{a,b,c}$ be the unbounded linear operator on $L^p(\R;X)$ given by